 - Novel applications for MAVs

 - Advanced manufacturing techniques

 Abstract submission is open and abstracts can be submitted at firstname.lastname@example.org.
-Deadline for abstract submission is the 31st May.
+Deadline for abstract submission is the 15th of July.

 |17th April||Abstract submission opens email@example.com.

 |15th July||Abstract submission closes (Notification within two weeks of closing).